 Shahrzad 'Sherry' Dowlatshahi, Chief Diplomacy and Protocol Officer

-Ms. Dowlatshahi is Chief Diplomacy & Protocol Officer heading the City of San Antonio’s International Relations Office, a division of the Economic Development Department.
+Ms. Dowlatshahi is Chief Diplomacy & Protocol Officer heading the City of San Antonio’s Global Engagement Office, a division of the Economic Development Department.
 She advises, assists and supports San Antonio elected officials and executives on matters of international affairs, public diplomacy and diplomatic procedure and protocol; is responsible for coordinating official foreign travel of Mayor and Council as well as planning the program of visits for high-level foreign dignitaries, consular & diplomatic corps members working closely with Mayor and City Council.
 Another important part of her work is public engagement with local community business, cultural, civic and higher education, diaspora and ethnic groups.
 She works citywide with other City of San Antonio departments on to provide support on relevant initiatives or projects.
 She manages the San Antonio Sister Cities Program and works closely with Sister Cities International as well as community stakeholders on fostering and maintaining San Antonio’s official relationships.

 Ms Dowlatshahi currently serves on the Board of Trustees of the World Affairs Council of San Antonio, as Vice President of the San Antonio Mexico Friendship Council, and as a board member of the San Antonio Council for International Visitors.
 Additionally, she serves on the advisory boards of Musical Bridges Around the World and the local chapter of the Mexican Entrepreneurs Association, AEM San Antonio.

 She completed her undergraduate and graduate education in the UK at the University of Westminster in London and the University of Cambridge.
 She also studied at the Alexandria University, Egypt and the National Autonomous University of Mexico in Mexico City.